Training Courses

 Bursaries

-A limited number of bursaries of up to £250 are available to individuals based outside of London to help cover the costs of travel and accommodation.
+A limited number of bursaries of up to £250 are available to individuals based outside of London to help cover the costs of travel.
 If you would like to apply for a bursary, please complete the additional form as part of the application process.

 Remember that many of the regional/national Film Hubs can offer exhibitors bursary support for training.
 Please ensure that you have contacted your local Film Hub to apply for support as early as possible.